Vin Lananna: University of Virginia

-Lananna was named Director of Track and Field and Cross Country and Associate Athletics Director for Administration at the University of Virginia in September of 2019.
+Lananna was named Director of Track and Field and Cross Country and Associate Athletics Director for Administration at the University of Virginia in September 2019.

 Team USA

 Lananna served as the United States head coach for the 1990 IAAF World Cross Country Championships and 1996 IAAF World Cross Country Championships.

 Lananna also led the East team to a track and field title at the 1990 U.S. Olympic Festival and was an assistant coach for Team USA at the 1999 IAAF World Indoor Championships.

-Lananna served as the 2004 U.S. Olympic Team men’s middle distance coach.
+Lananna served as the 2004 U.S. Olympic Team men's middle distance coach.

 Lananna served as the head men's coach for Team USA at the 2011 IAAF World Track & Field Championships in Daegu, South Korea.

 Lananna served as the head men's coach for Team USA at the 2016 Summer Olympics in Rio de Janeiro.

 Other positions

 Lananna served as president of TrackTown USA, Inc. which is a non-profit organization responsible for organizing the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships and the 2016 U.S. Olympic Team Trials-Track & Field.
 In 2016, Lananna was elected President of USA Track and Field.

+In July 2026, Lananna was appointed chief executive officer of the USA Track & Field Foundation.
+Having previously served on the foundation's board of directors for more than a decade.